US inflation slows but remains elevated in sign that price pressures are easing only gradually

 Grocery prices rose 0.4% from December to January, the biggest such rise in a year, though compared with 12 months earlier, food prices are up just 1.2%.

-The costs of physical goods, including clothing, used cars and prescription drugs, fell for a third straight month.
-Lower prices for goods are the key driver that is cooling inflation.

-By contrast, the prices of services — hotel rooms, restaurant meals, auto insurance, apartment rents and the like — are still rising faster than they did before the pandemic and keeping overall inflation persistently high.
+But the costs of services — including auto insurance, apartment rents, and concert tickets — are still rising faster than they did before the pandemic and keeping overall inflation persistently high.
 The cost of car insurance has soared more than 20%, on average, compared with a year ago.

+Such price spikes are causing heartburn for many consumers.
+Bill Milligan of Atlanta said he was stunned last month to find that the cost of insuring one of his cars had soared nearly 30% compared to six months earlier.

+“I was going, ‘What the hell is that?’”
+Milligan said he thought when he saw the charge on his bank statement.

+But as with many Americans, higher prices have caused him to worry about the future.
+He wonders how his oldest of three daughters, who wants to become a schoolteacher, will live on an educator’s salary with costs having risen so high.

-The mixed data released Tuesday could reinforce the caution of Fed officials, who have said they’re pleased with the progress in sharply reducing inflation but want to see further evidence before feeling confident that it’s sustainably headed back to their 2% target.
-Most economists think the central bank will want to wait until May or June to begin cutting its benchmark rate from its 22-year-high of roughly 5.4.
+The mixed data released Tuesday will likely reinforce the caution of Fed officials, who have said they’re pleased with the progress in sharply reducing inflation but want to see further evidence before feeling confident that it’s sustainably headed back to their 2% target.
+Most economists still think the Fed will start cutting its rate in June from its 22-year-high of roughly 5.4%.

+Another driver of high prices has been housing costs, particularly the price of home ownership.
+It rose 0.6% from December to January, the biggest one-month jump since April.
+That measure is 6.2% higher than it was a year earlier.

+But housing costs should slow in the coming months.
+The price of new apartment leases has been declining steadily as new apartment buildings have been completed.
+It can take months for the drop in new lease prices to feed through into the government’s data.

 The Fed raised its key rate 11 times, from March 2022 to July of last year, in a concerted drive to defeat high inflation.
 The result has been much higher borrowing rates for businesses and consumers, including for mortgages and auto loans.
 Rate cuts, whenever they happen, would eventually lead to lower borrowing costs for many categories of loans.

-Fed Chair Jerome Powell noted during a recent news conference that most of the decline in inflation so far has stemmed from lower prices for goods, including used cars, furniture and appliances, which have dropped in six of the past seven months.

-By contrast, the costs of services — auto repairs, health care, hotel rooms, concerts and other entertainment — are still rising briskly.
-Core services prices, which exclude energy, jumped 5.3% in 2023.
-The Fed will want to see some cooling in services prices to become more assured that inflation is declining.

-A rate cut by the central bank typically lowers the costs of mortgages, auto loans, credit cards and other consumer and business borrowing, and could bolster the economy.
-But a much stronger economy could also pose a challenge for the Fed because faster growth can accelerate wages and consumer spending.
+Lower borrowing costs could boost economic growth.
+But a strong economy may also pose a challenge for the Fed because faster growth can accelerate wages and consumer spending.
 If businesses aren’t able to keep up with greater customer demand, they typically respond by raising prices, which would worsen inflation.

-In the final three months of last year, the economy grew at an unexpectedly rapid 3.3% annual rate.
-There are signs that growth remains healthy so far in 2024.
-Businesses engaged in a burst of hiring last month.
-Surveys of manufacturing companies found that new orders rose in January.
-And services companies reported an uptick in sales.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.